Power & Benefits of Magnetite (Lodestone):

-The first magnets known to humankind.
-The first compasses used Magnetite also known as Lodestone as far back as 300BC in China.
-It can be used ins magnetic therapy a holistic treatment that works with the meridians and biomagnetic field of ...
+Magnetite is a very grounding stone and was the first magnet known to humankind.
+The first compasses used Magnetite as far back as 300BC in China.
+It can be used ins magnetic therapy a holistic treatment that works with the meridians and biomagnetic field of the body.

-Physical Energy Properties: Good for hair, bones, skin, teeth, and blood vessels.
-Helps ease nosebleeds and congestion.
-Also great for any back pain or aching bones.
-Beneficial for those with asthma.
+It is thought to be good for hair, bones, skin, teeth, and blood vessels.
+It is said to help ease nosebleeds and congestion.
+It is also thought to be good for any back pain or aching bones.
+It is also thought to be beneficial for those with asthma.

-Chakras: Related to the Root chakra which is why it’s such a great grounding and stabilizing stone.
+It is related to the Root Chakra which is why it’s such a great grounding and stabilizing stone.

-How to use it: You can put this stone on the back of your neck or on your back to relieve an achy back or neck.
-You can also put it at your feet to relieve cramping or sore joints.
+You can put this stone on the back of your neck or on your back to relieve an achy back or neck.
+You can also put it on your feet to relieve cramping or sore joints.
+Avoid water for cleansing.